istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Fixed** an issue where the Kubernetes gateway was not working correctly with the namespace-scoped waypoint proxy.

-- **Fixed** an issue where the delta ADS client received a response which contains `RemoveResources`.
+- **Fixed** an issue where the delta ADS client received a response which contained `RemoveResources`.

 - **Fixed** an issue that when using `withoutHeaders` to configure route matching rules in `VirtualService`.
   If the fields specified in `withoutHeaders` do not exist in the request header, Istio cannot match the request.